Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Games with Perfect Information

 where $H_i$ is the heuristic value, $\bar{X_i}$ is the average reward for the node, $T_i$ is the number of node visits and $W$ is a positive constant controlling the impact of the bias.
 Unlike the basic approach, in this formula the heuristic value depends on the number of losses.
 Other extensions to UCB can be found in \citep{liu2015regulation}, \citep{mandai2016linucb}, \citep{tak2014monte} and \citep{yee2016monte}. \cite{perick2012comparison} compare different UCB selection policies. \cite{ikeda2013efficiency} involve Bradley-Terry Model of static knowledge \citep{coulom2007computing} to bias UCB.
-Bias in MCTS can affect the performance in terms of suboptimal moves \citep{imagawa2015enhancements}.
+A Bias in MCTS can affect the performance in terms of suboptimal moves \citep{imagawa2015enhancements}.

-MCTS has been also employed to Dynamic Difficulty Adjustment (DDA) \citep{hunicke2005case}.
-DDA is a family of methods focused on creating a challenging opponent for the player.
-In order to keep the player engaged during the whole game, DDA changes the difficulty of encountered opponents according to the player's actual skill level. \cite{demediuk2017monte} introduce a set of \textit{Outcome-Sensitive Action Selection} formulas to create an MCTS agent in a fighting game.
-The equations evaluate actions with a score function, which for this case is the difference between the player's and the agent's health.
+\cite{demediuk2017monte} introduce a set of \textit{Outcome-Sensitive Action Selection} formulas to create an MCTS agent in a fighting game.
+The equations evaluate actions with a score function, which in this case is the difference between the player's and the enemy agent's health.
 The action with the score closest to zero is selected.

-Other evaluation functions for MCTS within the DDA domain are presented by \cite{ishihara2018monte}.
+A large branching factor can be limited by manipulation of the exploration term in the tree policy function (UCT, eq.~\ref{eq:uct}), which is covered in Section~\ref{sec:uct_alternatives}.